course-dprep/Airbnb-curfew-impact/README.md

 This repository belongs to the research into the impact of Corona curfews on the prices of Airbnb listings in Amsterdam.
 The research is part of the [Data Preparation and Workflow Management](https://dprep.hannesdatta.com) course at Tilburg University.
 In this research we answer the following research question:

-**Did the curfew affect prices of Airbnb listings?
+**Did the curfew affect the prices of Airbnb listings?
 Zooming in on Amsterdam**

 ![Airbnb_Amsterdam](https://assets.deondernemer.nl/de-ondernemer/images/news_items/_960x532_crop_center-center_80_none/airbnb_amsterdam_anp.jpg?mtime=20190822123354&focal=none&tmtime=20210505210855)